// FAQ

 Frequently asked questions.

-What Becki does, how she connects to your AI tools, where your data lives, and what the waitlist actually gets you.
+What Becki does, how she connects to your AI tools, where your data lives, and how to get started.

 What is Becki?